sourcegraph/sourcegraph-sonarqube/README.md

 </picture>
 </p>

-➡️ Try it out on [github.com/apache/struts](https://sourcegraph.com/github.com/apache/struts/-/blob/core/src/main/java/org/apache/struts2/action/CspReportAction.java#L60)
+➡️ Try it out on [github.com/theupdateframework/notary](https://sourcegraph.com/github.com/theupdateframework/notary@master/-/blob/server/storage/tuf_store.go?L25)

-You can toggle decorations with the Sonarqube button in the action toolbar.
+You can toggle decorations with the SonarQube button in the action toolbar.
-Each decoration links to the issue on Sonarqube.
+Each decoration links to the issue on SonarQube.

 ## Configuration